Sparse Scheduled Diffusion Guidance for Inverse Problems: Theoretical Interpretation

-\paragraph{Notation.} We follow the paper's convention that $Z_t$ (resp.\ $X$) denotes a latent-space (resp.\ pixel-space) variable, while bold symbols such as $\bz_t$ and $\bx$ denote generic realizations/iterates.
-Algorithm~\ref{alg:guess-and-guide-current} follows this convention and writes iterates in bold (e.g., $\bz$, $\bx$), while the background uses uppercase notation ($Z_t$, $X_t$) when referring to the underlying diffusion random variables and their marginals.
-In Phase~2, the algorithm uses a constant weight $\lambda$; in this section we allow a time-dependent $\lambda_t$, and the algorithm can be recovered by taking $\lambda_t\equiv \lambda$ (or $\lambda_{t_k}$ on the chosen schedule) and, when convenient, absorbing the $\sigma_y^2$ scaling from the Gaussian likelihood into $\lambda$.
+\paragraph{Notation.} We follow the paper's convention that $Z_t$ (resp.\ $X_t$) denotes a latent-space (resp.\ pixel-space) variable, while bold symbols such as $\bz_t$ and $\bx$ denote generic realizations/iterates.
+Algorithm~\ref{alg:spin-current} follows this convention and writes iterates in bold (e.g., $\bz$, $\bx$), while the background uses uppercase notation ($Z_t$, $X_t$) when referring to the underlying diffusion random variables and their marginals.
+In Phase~2, the algorithm uses a constant weight $\lambda$; throughout this appendix we allow a time-dependent $\lambda_t$, and the algorithm is recovered by taking $\lambda_t\equiv \lambda$ (or $\lambda_{t_k}$ on the chosen schedule).
+The case $\lambda_t=0$ used in some experiments corresponds to the limiting unregularized data-consistency update, with regularization supplied implicitly by the surrounding denoising dynamics and re-noising steps.

 \paragraph{Target posterior and time-marginals.} Recall the latent-space posterior at $t=0$:

 For any noise level $t \in [0,1]$, define the posterior time-marginal $\pi_t(\bz_t\mid \obs)$ by pushing $\pi_0(\cdot\mid\obs)$ through the forward noising kernel $p_t(\bz_t \mid \bz_0)$, (i.e., $\bz_t=\alpha_t\bz_0+\sigma_t\bz_1$).
 This yields the classical form